rpsffx/zess/packages/router/README.md

 **Parameters:**

 - `mode`: Optional routing mode, either `'hash'` or `'history'`.
 Defaults to `'hash'`
-- `root`: Optional root component that wraps all route children
+- `root`: Optional component that wraps the rendered component for all routes
 - `children`: `<Route>` components to be rendered

 **Example:**